user4815162342/simple-test-framework/readme.md

 after the test and all of it's subtests are finished, but before the parent test is notified of this test finishing.

-#### addExpected

-`function(count)`

-Increments the expected number of subtests.

-* **count** `number` The number of additional expected tests.

-This is similar to the `plan` feature of other test frameworks.
-Once the total number of items has reached the expected number, the test will automatically finish itself.

-The main use of this feature is to specify the number of checks that are expected, so that you don't need to explicitly call finish when all of them have been declared.
-This is most useful if you need to initiate subtests  in asynchronous code that may get called later than your call to `finish`.

-Unlike other test frameworks, it is possible to add more expected tests after the value is initially set.
-This allows you to conditionally add expected tests as you need them.

 #### finish

 `function([reason])`